-2. Significant Cardiovascular Benefits
+2. May Have Significant Cardiovascular Benefits

-3. Reduces Blood Glucose
+3. May Reduce Blood Glucose

-4. Improves Renal Function
+4. May Improve Renal Function

-Buckwheat concentrate, or the high-density tea, when given to rats inflicted intentionally with kidney damage showed significant improvement in the renal function and slowed down the kidney disease progression (4).
+Buckwheat concentrate, or the high-density tea, when given to rats inflicted intentionally with kidney damage showed significant improvement in the renal function and slowed down the kidney disease progression (7).
 However, the experiment is yet to be tried on human beings, but is expected to deliver similar results in people suffering from renal problems.

-5. Beneficial In Treating Diabetes
+5. May Be Beneficial In Treating Diabetes

 The scientists believe that the glucose lowering effect is caused due to the presence of a chiro-inositol compound that has been found to play a pivotal role in cell signaling and glucose metabolism in both animals and human beings.
 The researchers believe that the chiro-inositol may act as an insulin mimic and increase the sensitivity of the body cells to insulin.

-6. Improves Ovulatory Function
+6. May Improve Ovulatory Function

-7. Protects Against Cancer And Heart Disease
+7. May Protect Against Cancer And Heart Disease

-8. Improves Immunity
+8. May Improve Immunity

-9. Aids Weight Loss
+9. May Aid Weight Loss